This post contains affiliate links. I earn a small commission on purchases you make using my recommendations at no cost to you!

 This is, by far, one of the most popular topics discussed on our Frump Fighters group.
 It is so relevant to our mom life!
 How do you dress that post baby bulge?
 What do you wear to help minimize the lumps and bumps that weren’t there before?
 Whether you are a new mom or a veteran mom, the “Fourth Trimester” can be an awkward time full of changes that are hard to keep up with.

-Please welcome Kayla as she sheds some light and encouragement on this post-baby period of life we find our bodies in!
+Please welcome Kayla as she sheds some light, encouragement, and postpartum fashion ideas on this post-baby period of life we find our bodies in!

 Kayla Nelson is a work-at-home, homeschooling mama of 4 boys; she and her husband will be celebrating 9 years this coming September.
 Kayla works at home as a print and branding designer, specializing in working with small, solopreneur businesses.
 She is actively involved in the high school youth group, and participates on the women’s ministry team at their church.
 She has a passion to see moms walking in fellowship, truth, and freedom.
 You can visit Kayla on her Instagram @athomemom_style.
 She blogs at http://www.accidentalnomadlife.com/.